 The Evaluation Methodology CEM [2] was used for those components up to EAL 5 extended by advice of the Certification Body for components beyond EAL 5 and guidance specific for the technology of the product [4] (AIS 34).

 The following guidance specific for the technology was used:

-- The Application of CC to Integrated Circuits - The Application of Attack Potential to Smartcards - Functionality classes and evaluation methodology of physical random number generators
+- The Application of CC to Integrated Circuits, - The Application of Attack Potential to Smartcards, - Guidance, Smartcard Evaluation,

 (see [4], AIS 25, AIS 26, AIS 31).